OCASI latest articles

 Toronto / 10 March 2026

-OCASI joined immigrant and refugee-serving sector umbrella organizations representing more than 500 community organizations from across Canada to in sending an open letter to Prime Minister Mark Carney, and Minister of Immigration, Refugees and Citizenship – Lena Metlege Diab regarding funding cuts to federally funded settlement programs.
+OCASI joined immigrant and refugee-serving sector umbrella organizations representing more than 500 community organizations from across Canada in sending an open letter to Prime Minister Mark Carney, and Minister of Immigration, Refugees and Citizenship – Lena Metlege Diab regarding funding cuts to federally funded settlement programs.

 The organizations expressed concern that these measures will negatively impact immigrants and refugees, and are in fact contradictory to the government’s stated goal of strengthening Canada’s economy.